 - On the Canvas home page, select the course "Chemistry Readiness Exam for Engineers Fall 2023".

 - When you are ready to begin the test, take the official Chemistry Readiness Exam.

-You will be notified by June 30th or 3 business days after you take the exam, whichever is later, if you may switch your registration to CHEN 1211.
+You will be notified by July 1 or three business days after you take the exam, whichever is later, if you may switch your registration to CHEN 1211.

 - What is the chemistry placement process?